more followed projects »

 Brittany GreenGreenville, NC

-Brittany J. Green (b.
-1991) is a North Carolina based composer whose creative and scholarly work is centered around facilitating collaborative, intimate musical spaces that ignite visceral responses.
+Described as “cinematic in the best sense” and “searing,” Brittany J. Green’s music is centered around facilitating collaborative, intimate musical spaces that ignite visceral responses.
 The intersection between sound, movement, and text serves as the focal point of these musical spaces, often questioning and redefining the relationships between these three elements.

 Her research and creative interests include mapping aural gestures to gestural recognition technology and exploring virtual reality platforms as a tool for experiencing immersive, intimate musical moments.
-Her music has been featured at the 2019 SCI National Conference, NYCEMF, BGSU Graduate Conference, and the West Fork New Music Festival.
+Her music has been featured at SCI National Conference, NYCEMF, BGSU Graduate Conference, the West Fork New Music Festival, and more.
 She has presented research at the North Carolina Music Educators Association Conference, East Carolina University’s Research and Creative Arts Week, Darkwater Women in Music Festival, and the Intersection@ Art and Science Symposium.

 The Sounds You Left Behind